Christmas Carol Kauffman

 Christmas Carol Kauffman (December 25, 1901 – January 30, 1969) was an American author of Mennonite Christian literature.
 Kauffman was best known for her semi-biographical novels, and her writings were largely based on the life stories of people she met through the mission work she performed with her husband, pastor Nelson E. Kauffman.
-She is mother of James Kauffman.
+She is the mother of James Kauffman.

 Biography

 Early life

 Christmas Carol Miller was born on December 25, 1901, in Elkhart, Indiana, to Selena and Abraham Miller, and named in honor of her Christmas-morning birth.
 She graduated from Elkhart High School, after which she worked a clerk job, and enrolled for a short time at Goshen College.
 On April 16, 1924, Christmas Carol was married to Norman Hostetler; on June 16, 1926, he was electrocuted while installing a radio antenna.